samsquire/mazzle/docs/index.md

 3. Take a look around the demo project, which brings up 7 nodes in AWS.
 See architecture.dot to see how it fits together.

-4. Update `common.tfvars` to include your key name, IP address.
+4. Update `common.tfvars` to include your key name, key path, IP address.
 Bring up demo project (this will cost money)

 ```
 devops-pipeline home \